habitat-sh/on-prem-builder/on-prem-docs/warm-spare.md

 In the event that your backend is using Minio for Artifact storage/retrieval, it should be backed by highly available storage.
 Backing up Minio data is detailed [here](./minio.md#managing-builder-on-prem-artifacts).
-If choosing a Warm Spare deployment in the same availability zone/datacenter the filesystem is a network attached filesystem, it can be attached to the Warm Spare.
+If choosing a Warm Spare deployment in the same availability zone/datacenter and the filesystem is a network attached filesystem, it can also be attached to the Warm Spare.
+However, make sure that only one Builder cluster is ever accepting live traffic when sharing the same filesystem.
 For Disaster Recovery, the filesystem should be replicated to the alternate availability zone/datacenter.

 If Artifacts are stored directly in an S3 bucket, the same bucket can be used for a Warm Spare in the same availability zone/datacenter.
 In the case of Disaster Recovery, the S3 bucket should be replicated to the alternate availability zone/datacenter.
 In the case of AWS S3, this replication is already built into the service.

 In the case that you are not re-attaching the Minio filesytem to the Warm Spare, the backups should be periodically restored into the DR / Warm Spare via a scheduled automated process such as a crontab script.
-The restore can be run remotely from the same host that was used to create the backup.
-The Builder database is relatively small, likely only tens of megabytes.